correctdev/fsdproject1/readme.md

-News reporting is a text report that was written to answer the following question.
+News reporting is a text report that was written to answer the following:

+-Most popular three articles of all time : Title - Views

+-Most accessed articles of all time : Title - Views

+-Most popular authors : Author - Views

+-Failure % above 1 % by date: Date | Failure %

-Please create the below views before running newsreportingtool.py --Copy below--
+Please create the below views in psql in your terminal before running newsreportingtool.py

+--Copy below--
 CREATE VIEW threetopslugs as
 SELECT